weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### June 2019 - # 15050

 For the client, employees are availing the ticket as Company ticket.
 By default, the amount specified in the destination slab will be considered as the ticket cost.
-Unlike from HR Works, there is no option to edit the amount and provide the actual ticket cost in ESS.
+Unlike from HROn, there is no option to edit the amount and provide the actual ticket cost in ESS.

 The following changes have been made by running a query in the DB in order to make the ticket amount visible and/or editable for either the requestor or for the approver or for both.